uhf62/uhf62.co.uk/_policies/continuous_improvement.md

 We'll attend meetups, talks and conferences.

 When they arise, we'll take opportunities to learn about new approaches and different languages.

+## Continuous Improvement of Policies

+Our policies are not set in stone and are subject to change.

+The directors of UHF 62 will try to meet and get to know like-minded people, develop meaningful relationships with them, learn from them, and feed the things we learn back into these policies.